wbthomason/packer.nvim/README.md

 lazy-loading features.

 ## Status
-**tl;dr**: Late alpha.
-You can probably use it and it'll probably work, but it's not done and not super stable yet.
+**tl;dr**: Beta.
+Things seem to work and most features are complete, but certainly not every edge case has been tested.
+People willing to give it a try and report bugs/errors are very welcome!

 - Basic package management seems to work (i.e. installation, updating, cleaning, start/opt plugins, displaying results)
+- Automatic generation of lazy-loading code seems to work
 - More testing is needed
 - The code is rather messy and needs cleanup and refactoring

 ## Current work
-- Compiling lazy-loading code
+- Luarocks support

 ## TODO
-- Luarocks support
 - Allow multiple packages
 - Optimizations?